This build a nest STEM challenge for kids gets kids thinking creatively and applying imagination to science! A nest making activity for any age!

 We used a round piece of tree trunk to as a base for our nest, just to give it a bit of stability.

 The kids started with the dried grass and twigs to make a circular shape.
 Weaving in some feathers and leaves they made a comfortable, padded space for the birds and their eggs.

 We really learned quite a lot about the intricacies of how to build a nest!
 Additionally, we are quite amazed at what these creatures are capable of, it was not the easiest of tasks, making is quite the bird nest challenge!

-This STEM activity discusses where different birds live, which items of the nest are heavier or lighter, and teach quite a bit about making a sound structure!
+This bird nest STEM challenge discusses where different birds live, which items of the nest are heavier or lighter, and teach quite a bit about making a sound structure!
 There was also a lot of fine motor practice going on for those little fingers.

 Glue the items together to build a nest that will last.
 We chose to do this challenge over and over, taking the nests apart and trying new ways to make them.
 The kids wanted to find a nice place nestled inside of a tree to keep the nest, just in case any baby owls needed a new home 🙂

 See More Owl STEM Activities and Learning Activities:

 - Letter – Roll & Color – Owl Themed Sea of Knowledge

 - Whooo are you?
 Writing Activity -CraftCreateCalm

 - Owl Babies Counting Activity – Clare’s Little Tots